 There are three categories in which curfew laws are established, juvenile, emergency, and business.
 Curfew laws given to juveniles are usually enacted at the lower levels of government, being local or state.
 They pertain to children under the age of eighteen, and usually involve specific restrictions.
 Typically, juvenile curfews will restrict minors from a certain public area, or business.
 Time limits are given to ensure clarity of these laws.
 The purpose of juvenile curfews is to ensure the safety of minors, as well as prevent crime, and regulate society.
 Keeping juvenile curfew laws at the local level make it easier to regulate issues from area to area.
 This is important because different areas have to focus on different issues.
 It is vital to the success of the law enforcement that these are relevant, hence the local enforcement.
 Often the restrictions given are legal before the given time, but require general stipulations after hours like; The presence of a parent, guardian, or an adult over the age of twenty one.
 Underage teens driving a motor vehicle.

 School attendance or religious participation

+Parent or guardian penalties.
 In some states juvenile curfews are only given on a need basis.
 This means that local governments reserve the right to chose when these laws take effect.
 They can remain in effect all year or only during the summer or vacation months when kids are home most.
 Most juvenile laws give state and local governments the authority to be as strict or as sympathetic as possible.
 This gives an officer the authority to help a kid out and slap them on the wrist, suggest parent and child counseling and alike.Juvenile curfew laws have been fought due to different reasons that are circumstantial to each case.

 However, the most noted reasons that citizens fight juvenile curfew include; When the law is too general for children and parents to understand fully.
 A law that doesn’t allow parents to make their own decisions regarding their child.
 In this instance, most people fight that the government is interfering with their personal right to parent.
 When racial profiling is at the base of law enforcement.
 When traveling between states.
 Emergency curfew laws are enforced on all level of government, being local, state, and national.

 These curfew laws are enforced in response to a problem.
 These problems can include a local, state, or national crisis, natural disaster, or general disturbance that is continuous in nature.
 These can include; Hurricane warnings that require citizens to remain indoors for safety.
 After hurricanes so that cities and states can clean up quickly, and safely.

 During revolutions and movements that get out of hand.
 Many cities and towns create acts that give mayors, governors, presidents and other state officials the right to enact laws for a moment to protect the majority.
 For example during a terrorist attack, or a flu outbreak, a temporary law may be enacted.
 These emergency laws are usually only temporary and need based.
 Additionally, if crime, specifically killing sprees and mass murders are occurring in an area, an emergency curfew will be enforced.

 These laws are issued when people are in a state of panic and danger, and give officials control over sensitive situations.
 Business curfew laws are those that require businesses to close during given hours.
 Many times they are required to close for the safety of the employees and the business itself.
 In areas where the crime rate is high, and the population is large and diverse, these laws become necessary.
 A time frame is usually given to these businesses so that during late hours, when crime is highest, people are not put in danger.